Individual counselling in Burnaby

 Are strangers responsible for the majority of childhood abuse?

 In some cases, survivors of childhood abuse report that the perpetrators were strangers, but in the majority of cases, the perpetrator is someone the survivor knows, for example, a parent, caregiver, family member or trusted adult.
+What if I told you the perpetrator knew what they were doing when they exerted power and control over you?

 Is the survivor ever responsible for childhood abuse?

 No, they are not.
 The survivor is never to blame for being physically, verbally, emotionally or sexually abused.
 It doesn’t matter what the survivor said or did.
 No one asks to be abused physically, emotionally, verbally or sexually by their parents, family members or adults.
 The perpetrator is to blame and responsible for their actions.
 As your counsellor in Burnaby, I help survivors process and unpack feelings of shame, blame, anger, sadness and guilt.
+What if you processed your feelings so you no longer felt shame or anger towards yourself when you think about the childhood abuse you experienced?

 Is it possible to heal from childhood abuse?

 Yes, it is possible to heal from childhood abuse.
 Every client has a unique healing journey, and while sometimes it takes time to process and recover, it is possible to heal.
 Counselling in Burnaby supports individuals who want to process and heal from childhood abuse.
 As a Burnaby therapist, I have supported several clients on their healing journeys.
+What if I told you that you can do hard things?

 Why are some people abusive?